Generic-case complexity of Whitehead's algorithm, revisited: Whitehead's algorithm

 We also refer to the images of Whitehead automorphisms in $\Out(F_N)$ as \emph{Whitehead moves} and sometimes again as \emph{Whitehead automorphisms}.
 We denote by $\mathcal W_N$ the set of all Whitehead moves $\tau\in\Out(F_N)$ such that $\tau\ne 1$ in $\Out(F_N)$. \end{defn}

-Note that for any $a\in \Sigma_A$ the inner automorphism $ad(a)\in\Aut(F_N)$ is a Whitehead automorphism of the second kind.
+Note that for any $a\in \Sigma_A$ the inner automorphism $\operatorname{ad}(a)\in\Aut(F_N)$ is a Whitehead automorphism of the second kind.
 Note also that if $\tau\in \mathcal W_N$ then $\tau^{-1}\in \mathcal W_N$.

 To simplify the exposition, we formulate all the definitions and results related to Whitehead's algorithm in terms of conjugacy classes of elements of $F_N$.
-In this context we usually think of an input $[w]\in \mathcal C_N$ as given by a cyclically reduced word $w\in F(A)$ and the complexity of various algorithms is estimated in terms of $||w||_A$.
-Since for $w\in F_N$ we have $||w||_A\le |w|_A$, and since it takes linear time in $|w|_A$ to find a cyclically reduced form of $w\in F(A)$ (see \cite{KSS06} for additional discussion on this topic), the same complexity estimates hold in terms of $|w|_A$.
+In this context we usually think of an input $[w]\in \mathcal C_N$ as given by a cyclically reduced word $w\in F(A)$.
+Since for $w\in F_N$ we have $||w||_A\le |w|_A$, and since it takes linear time in $|w|_A$ to find a cyclically reduced form of $w\in F(A)$ (see \cite{KSS06} for additional discussion on this topic), all our complexity estimates hold in terms of $|w|_A$.

-\begin{defn}[Minimal and Whitehead-minimal elements] A conjugacy class $[w]\in\mathcal C_N$ is \emph{$Out(F_N)$-minimal} with respect to $A$ if for every $\phi\in\Out(F_N)$ we have $||w||_A\le ||\phi(w)||_A$.
+\begin{defn}[Minimal and Whitehead-minimal elements] A conjugacy class $[w]\in\mathcal C_N$ is \emph{$\Out(F_N)$-minimal} with respect to $A$ if for every $\phi\in\Out(F_N)$ we have $||w||_A\le ||\phi(w)||_A$.

 A conjugacy class $[w]\in\mathcal C_N$ is \emph{Whitehead-minimal} with respect to $A$ if for every Whitehead move $\tau\in\mathcal W_N$ we have $||w||_A\le ||\tau(w)||_A$.